lammps/lammps/doc/src/fix_acks2_reaxff.rst

 * ID, group-ID are documented in :doc:`fix <fix>` command
 * acks2/reaxff = style name of this fix command
-* Nevery = perform QEq every this many steps
+* Nevery = perform ACKS2 every this many steps
 * cutlo,cuthi = lo and hi cutoff for Taper radius
 * tolerance = precision to which charges will be equilibrated
 * params = reaxff or a filename